EnigmaCurry/cycle-deepstream/README.md

 Usage Notes
 -------------

 No formal docs exist for this yet.
 This driver implements most of the [deepstream API methods](https://deepstream.io/docs/client-js/client/).
 In Cycle.js you never use imperative calls (code with side-effects) directly, so cycle-deepstream wraps these calls into a driver with an API that uses [plain-javascript objects to define actions (actions.ts)](https://github.com/EnigmaCurry/cycle-deepstream/blob/master/src/actions.ts).

+For instance, calling record.subscribe just returns an object:

+    > actions.record.subscribe('some-record')
+    { action: 'record.subscribe',
+      name: 'some-record',
+      events: {},
+      scope: undefined }

+This action describes the appropriate deepstream API method to call and some additional arguments.
+In this case they are:

+ * action - the deepstream API method name
+ * name - the name of the deepstream record to subscribe to
+ * events - the names of the [record events](https://deepstream.io/docs/client-js/datasync-record/#events) that we wish to subscribe to.
+The default is to subscribe to all of them, eg: ```{'record.existing': true, 'record.change': true, 'record.discard': true, 'record.delete': true, 'record.error': true }```.
+ * scope - this is a common argument to all of the methods, it specifies a particular ID to the request that is also applied to the response.
+This allows the client to know that, a particular event is due to their actions, if the scope ID matches the one they used in the request.
+If no scope is defined, a default scope is used that is shared amongst all other requests that also don't use a scope.
+This mostly affects record.discard, as this will only discard the subscription of the record with the same scope defined.

 There are [two examples](https://github.com/EnigmaCurry/cycle-deepstream/tree/master/examples) that show general usage.
 The [end-to-end test](https://github.com/EnigmaCurry/cycle-deepstream/blob/master/src/index.spec.ts) show comprehensive usage.

 Features